-- Although SCBMCH has an ethics committee and a newly assembled Multidisciplinary Research Unit (MRU), it mainly focuses on clinical research topics with a clinical impact.
-There is limited publicly available data on conferences and past/present research under the banner of planetary health. - Recommendations: SCBMCH should form a committee dedicated to planetary health and sustainable development research in collaboration with Utkal University's Centre for Environment, Climate Change & Public Health.
+- SCBMCH has an ethics committee and a newly established Multidisciplinary Research Unit, primarily focused on clinical research with direct clinical impact.
+However, there is limited publicly available information on conferences or past research specifically related to planetary health. - Recommendations: SCBMCH should form a committee dedicated to planetary health and sustainable development research in collaboration with Utkal University's Centre for Environment, Climate Change and Public Health.
 Setting up a website dedicated to planetary health updates and news is essential.